 Effectively contending with the growing congestion on the Capital Beltway has long been the top priority and the most challenging task of transportation professionals in this region.
-Although a variety of factors has contributed to its deteriorating traffic conditions, the insufficient capacity of the mainline to accommodate the ever-increasing demand from the Washington Metropolitan Area is certainly the top issue to address.
+Although a variety of factors has contributed to its deteriorating traffic conditions, the insufficient capacity of the freeway mainline to accommodate the everincreasing demand from the Washington Metropolitan Area is certainly the top issue to address.
 Our extensive field observations of the congestion patterns on the Capital Beltway over recent years have revealed that many existing bottlenecks during peak hours are due to the spillback of the traffic queue from an off-ramp that often takes away the capacity of one to two mainline travel lanes when it exceeds the length of an auxiliary lane.
 Examples of bottlenecks caused by such off-ramp spillback vehicles can be found at the Connecticut Avenue and Georgia Avenue interchanges during peak hours.
-Thus, while policy makers explore demand-side methods, such as congestion pricing and HOT lanes, it is essential that the potentially cost-effective and near-term deployable strategy of integrated offramp control be investigated.
+Thus, while policy makers explore demand-side methods, such as congestion pricing and HOT lanes, it is essential that the potentially cost-effective and near-term deployable strategy of integrated off-ramp control be investigated.

-Thus, we propose the design of a control system for the integrated operation of off-ramps and their local arterial signals with two layers of operational objectives.
+Thus, this study developed a control system for the integrated operation of offramps and their local arterial signals with two layers of operational objectives.
 The first layer involves implementing a monitoring mechanism that can prevent off-ramp vehicles from spilling back into the mainline, thereby reducing its capacity.
-The second layer will apply optimal control theory to maximize the throughput of the target roadway segment, including both the off-ramp and its upstream and downstream intersections.
+The second layer applies optimal control theory to maximize the throughput of the target roadway segment, including both the off-ramp and its upstream and downstream intersections.
 Depending on traffic conditions and the available capacity of the target local arterial, one shall investigate the impacts of assigning different priorities to the off-ramp vehicles on the arterial traffic progression and flow speed, if the off-ramp queue has been controlled within the auxiliary lane.

 It should be mentioned that traffic bottlenecks caused by off-ramp spillback queues are quite common congestion patterns on many metropolitan beltways.
-Neither research institutions nor operational agencies have developed effective strategies to contend with their impacts on mainline capacity.
-Our pioneering efforts on this issue will be able to make significant contributions to both our state and the nationwide highway networks.
+Neither research institutions nor operational agencies have yet developed effective strategies to contend with their impacts on freeway mainline capacity.